Big dynorphin: Synthesis

 Big dynorphin is generated through the proteolytic processing of prodynorphin (PDYN), a 26-kilodalton precursor protein by proprotein convertase 1.
 The synthesis occurs within the neuronal cell body through translation of prodynorphin mRNA.
 Following translation, prodynorphin undergoes sequential processing by proprotein convertases, primarily PC1/3 and PC2, as well as the cysteine protease cathepsin L.

 Under normal circumstances, in the presence of carboxypeptidase E, prodynorphin is fully processed by sequential cleavage at dibasic amino acid sites to generate individual dynorphin peptides: dynorphin A_{1-17}, dynorphin B, and α-neoendorphin.
 Big dynorphin forms when this proteolytic processing is incomplete, typically resulting from insufficient proprotein convertase activity or altered intracellular calcium levels during neurotransmitter release events.
 The 32-amino acid peptide comprises the complete dynorphin A sequence (residues 1-17) joined to the complete dynorphin B sequence, with two C-terminal amino acids.

 Release mechanism

-Big dynorphin release occurs primarily in a calcium-dependent manner through exocytosis of large dense core vesicles in the presynaptic terminal.
+Peptide's release occurs primarily in a calcium-dependent manner through exocytosis of large dense core vesicles in the presynaptic terminal.
 Big dynorphin immunoreactivity has been detected in regions such as the nucleus accumbens, caudate nucleus, and hippocampus, with significant levels detected in cerebrospinal fluid.
 The ratio of big dynorphin to dynorphin B in human brain tissue is approximately 1:3.